falconry/falcon/docs/community/packaging.rst

 would interfere with uploading of files larger than 2 GiB) if we detect a 32-bit flavor of CPython.

-If you do opt to provide 32-bit binary Falcon packages, make sure that your run :ref:`extensive tests <packaging_testing>` against the built package.
+If you do opt to provide 32-bit Falcon binaries, make sure that you run :ref:`extensive tests <packaging_testing>` against the built package.